tiennv147/envoy-config-demo/README.md

 Here is the repository contains some usecases that I'm facing thought the time working with Envoy

 ## Categories
-1. Circuit Breaking
+1. Tap Filter
-2. Rate Limiting
+2. Request Mirroring
 3. Traffic Shifting
 4. Header-based Routing
 5. JWT Authentication
 6. Service Mesh
+7. Consistency Hashing
+8. AuthZ with Metadata

 ## Demo for header-based routing